 Why aren’t there alcoholic beverage nutrition labels?
 Other foods and beverages have them.
 And they’re very helpful to consumers.

 The federal Alcohol and Tobacco Tax and Trade Bureau (TTB) controls alcoholic beverage labeling.
-Therefore, many health and consumer groups have been urging the TTB to require alcoholic beverage nutrition labels.
+So many health and consumer groups have been urging the TTB to require alcoholic beverage nutrition labels.
 And they’ve been doing so for a long time.
-They include the Consumer Federation of America, National Consumer League, MADD), Shape Up America!, and the American Medical Women’s Association.
-Nutrition labels would also help destroy a dangerous myth.
-It’s that a shot of whiskey has more alcohol than a beer or glass of donner wine.
-In fact, standard drinks of beer, wine, and spirits have the same amount of alcohol.
-That is, 0.6 oz of pure alcohol.
+They include the Consumer Federation of America, National Consumer League, MADD, Shape Up America!, and the American Medical Women’s Association.

 Why Alcoholic Beverage Nutrition Labels are Needed